yaser2us/dynamo/README.md

 dynamo is all about data structure.
 The data structure generates any kind of data entry form (Payment/Transfer/Login) or display form such as listing (Transaction History/Accounts page).
 We have freedom to design our data object to render as form or page.
 It is an array of elements.
 Each element represents a component in screen by **type**.

-*Example:* text as textbox, checkbox or button.
+*Example:* text as textbox, checkbox, button or custom name such as note, confirmationButtons or charts.

 **Note**: we can define any name as type.
 There is no limitation to introduce types.